Sylkana/test-chip/docs/info.md

 ## How it works

-Click the switches to see different parts light up.
+Click the switches to see different parts light up.123

 ## How to test

-Click the switches to see different parts light up.
+Click the switches to see different parts light up.567

 ## External hardware